 • Research suggests that fibromyalgia may be related to a physiologic GH deficiency.

-Insufficiency of GH is associated with increased risk for thrombosis and atherosclerosis due to increased levels of plasminogen activator inhibitor-1 (PAI-I).
-Other cardiovascular risk factors including LDL cholesterol, total cholesterol and diastolic blood pressure all tend to improve when growth hormone deficient adults are given GH.
+Insufficiency of GH is associated with an increased risk for thrombosis and atherosclerosis due to increased levels of plasminogen activator inhibitor-1 (PAI-I).
+Other cardiovascular risk factors including LDL cholesterol, total cholesterol, and diastolic blood pressure all tend to improve when growth hormone-deficient adults are given GH.

 We look forward to seeing you!
 Please call us or book an appointment today!
-We serve clients from South Surrey BC, Burnaby BC, Langley City BC, White Rock BC, New Westminster BC, and Vancouver BC.
+We serve patients from Surrey BC, Burnaby BC, Langley City BC, White Rock BC, New Westminster BC, Vancouver BC, and nearby areas.